Swiftkind/vs/README.md

 * If you haven't just type the following command:
 - $ pip install awscli --upgrade --user
 - $ aws configure

+Setup upload link:
+- Go to js folder then change the config.js according to your settings